Visit UMW! Register to attend an information session today!

 - Why are you seeking teaching credentials?
 Why do you feel qualified to teach the subject/grade level of the endorsement you seek?

-- Discuss a current issue in education, why you think it is important, and your stance on it..
+- Discuss a current issue in education, why you think it is important, and your stance on it.

 Degree requirements, continuance requirements, readmission requirements and course descriptions can be found in the academic catalog here.

 A limited number of seats are available for non-degree students.
 You may begin the program as a non-degree student if you have an application in progress.
-Teachers with provisional or conditional licenses who need a course, currently licensed teachers who need to take a course for license renewal, and other students are also allowed to take courses as non-degree students.
-For more information on the non-degree option, contact Connie Gallahan, the Assistant Dean of Advising for the College of Education, at 540/286-8030 or email@example.com.
+Teachers with provisional or conditional licenses who need a course, currently licensed teachers who need to take a course for license renewal, and other students who only need 1-2 courses are also allowed to take courses as non-degree students.
+For more information on the non-degree option, contact Connie Gallahan, the Assistant Dean of Advising for the College of Education, at 540/286-8030 or firstname.lastname@example.org.

 The admission process recognizes candidates with distinguished achievements in one or more of the admissions criteria or on the strength and balance of their records in all areas.
 A wide range of criteria is considered including: